 Grad Students

 I study the intersection of rhetoric, race, and religion.
-Grounded in a multidisciplinary/transdisciplinary understanding of scholarship, I study African American public address and rhetorical criticism, prophetic rhetoric, and rhetorical theology along with political rhetoric, critical race theory, and religious and hip-hop studies.
+Grounded in a transdisciplinary understanding of scholarship, I study African American public address and rhetorical criticism, prophetic rhetoric, and rhetorical theology, as well as political rhetoric, critical race theory, and religious and hip-hop studies.

 Below is a list of my current and former graduate students who have joined me on this journey.